Felix-Lie/YelpCamp/readMe.md

 2. Open Terminal and change the directory to YelpCamp folder
 3. Run the following code in Terminal in order to install the node modules:
    - npm init -y
-   - npm i express mongoose ejs
+   - npm i express mongoose ejs method-override ejs-mate
-   - npm i method-override
 4. (Optional) If you want to use Nodemon, run the following code in Terminal:
    - npm instal --global nodemon
 5. Run the app by typing in terminal by typing: